A new energy efficiency law for Pennsylvania

 How C-PACE works

-Now that it has been enabled through state legislation, C-PACE must be adopted and implemented at the local government level.
+Now that it has been enabled through state legislation, C-PACE will be adopted and implemented by local governments across Pennsylvania.
 Once a county or municipality establishes a C-PACE program through ordinance, energy efficiency and clean energy projects may be financed through a C-PACE loan that is repaid as an assessment on the property tax bill.
 This innovative financing mechanism allows long-term loans with low monthly payments that convey with the property after sale.
 These features reduce or remove significant barriers that many property owners face to making energy efficiency investments.

 A C-PACE program is run by an administrator, which can be either the local government itself or, more commonly, a third-party non-profit organization.
 The administrator facilitates C-PACE financing by connecting project developers to qualified contractors and lenders, as well as coordinating remittance of the loan from the property tax bill back to the C-PACE lender.